Posted on June 8, 2021

 Richard Sample was still living in Sun Valley, Idaho when he was interviewed by Daily Mail reporter Ryan Parry in 2014.
 He says he doesn’t know who gave his name to Parry in association with Paige Young.

-I am thankful to Richard Sample for inviting me to interview him in person and taking the time and effort to talk about Paige Young.
+I am thankful to Richard Sample for inviting me to interview him in person.
+He took the time and effort to talk about Paige Young.
 It was not always easy for him (or me).

-Thanks also to his niece Ellen (Ellie) Sample who has been very helpful.
+Thanks also to his niece Ellen (Ellie) Sample who has been insightful and supportive.

 At the appointed time, I pulled up in my rental car and parked next to Richard’s house.
 There was a chainlink fence and gate that had a big padlock on it and the house was about 10 yards beyond it; I called out his name several times and did not get a response.